Knguyen-dev/SchedulEase/API/API.md

+## Todos
+- Our taskList now needs to include any associated tasks so be sure to update the taskListMapper and the TaskListServiceImpl
+- We need to create a TaskServiceImpl and a TaskMapperImpl.
+- Design and create the TaskDTO and TaskMapperImpl

+- We updated the implementation so now we may need to test the delete user.
+- Should probably test the findUserTaskList functions so that it correctly finds the tasks with or without the tasks

 ## Issues and considerations
 - Regardless we always get a "BadCredentialsException", but never a "UsernameNotFoundException".
 I'm seeing a pattern.
 All the errors related to AuthenticationException are not being caught by our handler in ControllerAdvices.
 The BadCredentialsException, the InsufficientAuthenticationException.
 Also, 'AuthorizationDeniedException' is redirected to the handleGlobalException method.
 Granted it isn't inherited from